 Don’t always expect a response to your pitch

 You likely won’t get a “rejection email.”
 Try not to take offense.
-Do not contact them again to check in, as it’s a fast way to make sure they’ll never use you in the future.
+Do not contact them again to check in, as it is a fast way to make sure they will never use you in the future.
 Instead, move on.
 Remember that doing SEO for your business is a long-term approach with many benefits.